Fundamental Analysis

 Here is the idea: if the Big Mac costs more in Country A, the currency is overvalued.
 If it costs a lot less, it is undervalued.
 Sometimes — quite often, in fact — the next year we see the overvalued currency having adjusted downward and the undervalued one having adjusted upward.
 International organizations like the World Bank calculate purchasing power parities, as well as some of the big banks.
 The European Commission tracks purchasing power in order to track the progress of price convergence, a primary goal.

 The basic problem with purchasing power parity is that equilibrium is a fiction invented by economists.
 It is a state of balance that is never actually achieved, nor is it achievable in the real world.
-For one thing, every country has a competitive advantage that means its costs are permanently lower for some sectors and goods.
-For example, the USA will always be able to produce grains more cheaply than Japan due its huge farmlands and economies of scale.
-The emerging markets of Asia, including China, have sharply lower labor costs in the manufacture of clothing, among other items.
+For one thing, every country has a competitive advantage, and that means its costs are permanently lower for some sectors and goods.
+For example, the USA will always be able to produce grains more cheaply than Japan due to its huge farmlands and economies of scale.
+The emerging markets of Asia, including China, have sharply lower labor costs in clothing manufacturing, among other items.
 The equilibration process will take decades, if it is ever possible at all.
-Champagne can come only from France, and fine engineered industrial machines are made in Germany.
-The USA invented the auto industry and produced more cars in 1960 than Germany, but today Germany produces more autos than the USA – with one quarter the population.
-You would be hard-pressed to find a correlation between the reversal of fortunes of the USA and German auto industries with the exchange rate, since over this period the German currency, whether the Deutschmark or the euro, was mostly on an appreciating trajectory.
+Champagne can come only from France, and fine-engineered industrial machines are made in Germany.
+The USA invented the auto industry and produced more cars in 1960 than Germany, but today Germany produces more autos than the USA – with one-quarter the population.
+You would be hard-pressed to find a correlation between the reversal of fortunes of the USA and German auto industries with the exchange rate since, over this period, the German currency, whether the Deutschmark or the euro, was mostly on an appreciating trajectory.
 The rise in German exports, according to purchasing power parity, should not be occurring.

 Moreover, we are not really sure what to measure.
 What, exactly, is the typical basket of goods?
-The basket of goods of the average industrial company or household in Japan is not the same as the basket of goods in the industrial company or household in France or the UK or the USA.
-Efforts to make the baskets roughly equivalent are chock-full of factual flaws like difference in quality and are seemingly always out of date.
-For example, the USA is seeing a resurgence of interest in artisanal and locally produced goods, from hand-milled soap to sustainably-produced textiles.
+The basket of goods of the average industrial company or household in Japan is not the same as the basket of goods in the industrial company or household in France, the UK, or the USA.
+Efforts to make the baskets roughly equivalent are chock-full of factual flaws like differences in quality and are seemingly always out of date.
+For example, the USA is seeing a resurgence of interest in artisanal and locally produced goods, from hand-milled soap to sustainably produced textiles.
 The Japanese believe domestically grown rice has properties that Louisiana rice will never have at any price.
 Relative cost is secondary to these “quality” factors.

 Another factor is that services are, on the whole, not tradable across borders.
-Restaurant meals, haircuts, lawn-mowing and a host of other services are confined to a single economy.
-Note that services make up over 65% of the US economy.
+Restaurant meals, haircuts, lawn-mowing, and a host of other services are confined to a single economy.
+Note that services make up over 75% of the US economy.
 Whether the dollar appreciates or depreciates against other currencies has no effect on wages or other costs of producing services.

-Finally, Japan has run a trade surplus with the US and rest of the world for over three decades, until recently, and yet the Japanese yen has appreciated from near 300 to an average of about 100 (as measured by USD/JPY rate) since 1995.
+Finally, Japan has run a trade surplus with the US and the rest of the world for over three decades, up until about ten years ago, and yet the Japanese yen has appreciated from nearly 300 to an average of about 100 (as measured by USD/JPY rate) in 1995.
 A persistent surplus implies the yen has been undervalued, but instead of falling, the yen has been rising.
 Failure to equilibrate either the trade balance or the currency implies a very big failure of purchasing power parity in the real world.

 Incomplete Theory No. 2 – Relative Interest Rates

 The economists’ assumption that the chief purpose of cross-border capital flows is to equilibrate exchange rates is ridiculous on the face of it.
-In fact, international investors seek higher yields in foreign markets despite knowing that eventually those flows may cause a currency to change to their disadvantage.
+In fact, international investors seek higher yields in foreign markets despite knowing that, eventually, those flows may cause a currency to change to their disadvantage.
 The reason the interest rate parity assumption is wrong is a fatal disregard for relative risk in each market, and risk analysis takes into consideration other factors such as variety and liquidity preference.
-One reason the USA is a desirable investment destination is not only the size of the economy and rule of law, but also the tremendous size of markets as well as variety of types of investment vehicles and their risk profiles.
+One reason the USA is a desirable investment destination is not only the size of the economy the and rule of law but also the tremendous size of markets, as well as the variety of types of investment vehicles and their risk profiles.

 While investors obviously are not motivated as theorists assert, the fact remains that interest rate parity does work, at least most of the time.
 If all other things are equal (like growth and inflation rates), an interest rate hike in Country A relative to rates in Country B should cause Currency A to fall, keeping the total rate of return, factoring in the currency value, more or less equal.
 Historically, we do see long periods of time when the relative interest rate differential is highly correlated with a particular currency pair.
 Remember the problem with purchasing power parity and the USD/JPY?
 It is solved when you chart the US/Japan 10-year interest rate differential against the USD/JPY.
 The correlation is very high.
 It is also high between the USD/GBP, USD/EUR, and other developed country rate differentials.

-It is one of the enduring mysteries of the modern world, overflowing with superfluous information, that nobody publishes interest rate differentials as a stand alone data series.
-You can get interest rates of all maturities for each country but you have to do the arithmetic yourself.
+It is one of the enduring mysteries of the modern world, overflowing with superfluous information, that nobody publishes interest rate differentials as a standalone data series.
+You can get interest rates for all maturities for each country, but you have to do the arithmetic yourself.

 A refinement of the interest rate parity assumption is that in times of relative calm, markets assume that the 10-year note is the relevant interest rate to look at.
 In times of turbulence, like the financial crisis of 2007-08, the two-year becomes the most-watched differential.